pq68/respondio-assessment/README.md

 - Run `[YOUR-FORWARDING-URL-FROM-NGROK]/webhook/setup` to setup the webhook in the facebook app

 ### Run app locally
-Run `npm run start` to start the service
+Run `npm run start` to start the service.
+Send message in the messenger on the facebook page

 ## Task 2
 - Run `node index.js` to run the function